BedVoyage logo Bamboo Sheets and Bamboo Towels

 Why are Soft Sheets Important to My Sleep?

 Sleep is such an important part of life, study after study has found links between good sleep and good health.
 The loss of sleep can have cumulative effects on weight, mood, and overall well-being.
 The older we get the more we understand that a great night’s sleep makes for a great day.
-So it’s important to spend the money on good quality bed sheets, pillows, and comforters for your bed.
+So it’s important to spend the money on good quality bed sheets, pillows, comforter and mattress for your bed.
 When you spend over 1/3rd of your life in bed, why not sleep on quality linens?
 They make you feel luxurious, pampered and tempt you to ‘Go To Bed’ and get more sleep!

 Sweet Dreams~